vanillahana/vanillahana/README.md

-- 👋 Hi, I’m @vanillahana
+- 👋 Hi, I’m @Nora_Ibrahim
 - 👀 I’m interested in learning programming.
+- Life not easier so trust the process and keep learning!!!
 - 🌱 I’m currently learning HTML, PHP, & Javascript
-- 📫 How to reach me ...
+- 📫 How to reach me syiemaibrahim@gmail.com

 <!---
 vanillahana/vanillahana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.